 As it celebrates its 10-year anniversary this fall, the Library is still counted among the “new” buildings on Pacific University’s Forest Grove Campus.

-A decade, after all, is nothing compared to the original campus library, Carnegie Hall, which marked its centennial in 2012, or the recently renovated Scott Hall, which was the library from 1967 to 2010.
+A decade, after all, is nothing compared to the original campus library, Carnegie Hall, which marked its centennial in 2012, or the recently renovated Pacific Hall, which was the library from 1967 to 2010.

 But as a repository of information in the high-tech Information Age, the Library is working to keep its image — and services — fresh.

 Built in 2005, the Library was the first certified “green” building at Pacific.
 The brick building features large pictures windows and skylights.
 Rows of books and journals intermingle with quiet study rooms, computer stations, art exhibits, and leisurely reading spaces.

 Art is infused in the design, from the vibrant glass panels by alumnus Walter Gordinier ‘73 to the furniture handcrafted from campus trees.